laihco/cmpm121d3/PLAN.md

 [x] Allow picking up at most one token and remove it from its cell.
 [x] Display held token clearly on screen.
 [x] Allow combining held token with equal-value token in a cell to produce doubled-value token.
-[ ] Detect victory when held token reaches target value (e.g. 8 or 16).
+[x] Detect victory when held token reaches target value (e.g. 8 or 16).
-[ ] Maintain consistent initial cell state across page loads (deterministic, not persistent).

 ## D3.b — Globe-Spanning Gameplay